chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 	str(b)
     ", ".join(b)

-Splitting a strings at a delimiter:
+Splitting a string at a delimiter:

     a = 'alain marie jean marc'
     a.split(" ")

-format strings:

-	"%d + %d is %d" % (4, 5, 9)
-	"%s is %d years old" % ('Jacques', 45)
-	"%03d" % 1

-See doc for information on format strings

-A set of functions to manipulate strings is available in the module 'string'.
+The string module contains a set of functions to manipulate strings, e.g.:

 	import string
 	string.upper(a)